Device sensors provide real-time insights into what people are doing (walking, running, driving, etc.).

 The machine learning model used for activity recognition relies on top of the devices’ available sensors.

 However, analyzing this data can be a big challenge.
-Indeed, human activities are complex, and there are differences between individuals.
+Indeed, human activities are complex, and individual differences exist.

 Benefits